michal-niedzwiedzki/php-integration-testing/README.md

 **Objective:** to understand importance of decoupling in integration testing.

-Programmer's interface to customer model is provided by service class.
+Programmer's interface to customer model is provided by *Service* class.
 Said class uses not only repository object to fetch the data from database, but also turns the record into entity (class `Entity`) using hydrator.

 Our task is to test the whole cooperation of classes, that is to test the integrated subsystem related to customer model.

-Write integration test for service class using mocks.
+Write integration test for class *Service* using mocks.
 The main difficulty is to provide PDO mock to the service for dependency injection.

-To overcome the difficulty provide method `setDb` in service class.
+To overcome the difficulty provide method `setDb`.

 Exercise 5: introducing Service Locator pattern
 -----------------------------------------------